top of page

 Wet droppings (similar to diarrhea in mammals) are common symptoms associated with parrot fever at all stages.

-Lime Green to Yellow Waste
+Parrot's Lime Green to Yellow Waste Can Indicate Psittacosis

 If the parrot fever is causing damage to the bird’s liver, the urates and feces may be lime green or yellow in color.

-Breathing Trouble
+Breathing Trouble in Parrots

-Birds who are very sick with parrot fever may have difficulty breathing.
+Psittacosis can infect the respiratory system, therefore birds who are very sick with parrot fever may have difficulty breathing.

 If your bird is running a fever from this illness, shivering may be present.

-Loss of Appetite and Weight Loss
+Look for Loss of Appetite and Weight Loss in Pet Parrot

 Finally, another symptom that can be associated with parrot fever is oculonasal discharge.
 This symptom is actually fairly common with this condition, so you’ll likely see this happening to your bird if they’re suffering from parrot fever.

-Parrot Fever Treatment Options
+Parrot Fever (Psittacosis) Treatment Options

 Similar to other illnesses, parrot fever treatment options depend on how serious the condition is.
 Your veterinarian or emergency vet will examine your pet to find out what the best course of action is for treatment.